austin-shih/BridgeMap/README.md

 ## Dashboard Functionality

 This dashboard contains two tabs, a heatmap showing the mean evaluation rating by county, and a scatterplot of bridges with bubble sizes indicating the length of the structure.
+The live app can be accessed [here](https://bridgemap.onrender.com)

 ### Heatmap
 ![](img/heatmap1.png)